 Introduction to the Canadian Legal System

 General Legal Information on Family Law

-Legal Aid Ontario’s toll-free number connects you to legal aid services, assistance and information.
-You may be able to get general information, referrals to other agencies, help applying for legal aid certificates or summary advice.
+Legal Aid Ontario’s toll-free number, 1-800-668-8258 connects you to legal aid services, assistance and information.
+You may be able to get general information, referrals to other agencies, help applying for legal aid certificates, or summary advice.

-Summary advice is legal advice from a lawyer over the telephone.
+Summary Advice is legal advice from a lawyer over the telephone.
+They can give you general legal advice about your case including information on the court process, help filling out court forms, what you can do to resolve your case and more.
 If you have a criminal or family law issue, you may be able to get summary legal advice from a lawyer for up to 20 minutes.

-When you call LAO, a client service representative will ask you questions about your legal issue and determine if you are eligible for summary legal advice.
-Help from the tollfree telephone service is available Monday through Friday from 8:00 a.m. to 5:00 p.m.
-Call 1-800-668-8258 (or 416-979-1446 in Toronto) to get legal aid help in over 120 languages.
+When you call LAO, a client service representative will ask you questions about your legal problem and tell you if you can receive summary legal advice.
+You can call the toll-free telephone service Monday through Friday from 8 a.m. to 5 p.m.
+Call 1-800-668-8258 (or 416-979-1446 in Toronto) to get legal aid help in over 300 languages.